|

 "St. Elmo's Fire" will be created on the wire tip.
 This corona discharge

-emits positive and negative air ions, which makes the surrounding air
+emits positive and negative air ions, which causes the immeditately

 conductive.
-The conductive air stream flows between the ground wire and
+Ions pulled from the conductive air stream flow between the

 the sphere, and it acts as a resistive "short circuit" path to ground,